Annual Reports: Mandatory for Public Companies

-The SEC requires publicly held companies to produce and send the Annual Report to Shareholders before annual meetings, but the SEC also quarterly and annual reports on SEC Form 10-K,, within 90 days of the end of the reporting period.
+The SEC requires publicly held companies to produce and send the Annual Report to Shareholders before annual meetings, but the SEC also quarterly and yearly reports on SEC Form 10-K, within 90 days of the end of the reporting period.
 In SEC terminology, the shorter term "Annual Report" refers to the Form 10-K report.

 - United Kingdom reporting requirements are the responsibility of the Financial Reporting Review Panel (FRRP), a subsidiary of the United Kingdom's Financial Reporting Council (FRC).
 The FRRP describes its mission "...to ensure that the provision of financial information by public and large private companies complies with relevant accounting requirements such as the Companies Act 1985."

 The FRRP requires public companies to send an annual report to shareholders, as described above, including at a minimum (1) A Balance sheet, (2) Profit and loss summary (Income statement), (3) notes on the financial statement, and (4) a Director's report.

 Public companies in the UK must also file a more detailed and comprehensive report, most often delivered as Form AR01, the Annual Return.
-The Annual Return must be filed each year with the registrar of companies (Companies House) within 28 days of the company's anniversary of incorporation.
+The Annual Return must be submitted each year with the registrar of companies (Companies House) within 28 days of the company's anniversary of incorporation.

 - The Canadian Securities Administration (CS) is responsible for publishing reporting requirements for Canadian public companies.
-The CSA is an umbrella organization of the country's provincial and territorial securities regulators.
+The CSA is an umbrella organization for the country's provincial and territorial securities regulators.
 CSA's self-described mission is "to improve, coordinate and harmonize regulation of the Canadian capital markets."

-- Public companies that trade on the country's exchanges must send an annual report to shareholders before annual meetings, as described above, but these companies must also file a more detailed and comprehensive report, usually delivered as an Annual Information Form (AIF).
-Most AIF Issuers are required to file their annual information forms within 90 days of year-end.
+- Public companies that trade on the country's exchanges must send an annual report to shareholders before yearly meetings, as described above, but these companies must also file a more detailed and comprehensive report, usually delivered as an Annual Information Form (AIF).
+Most AIF Issuers are required to submit their annual information forms within 90 days of year-end.

 - Other countries, however, have nothing comparable to the Forms 10-K, AR01, or AIF requirements (e.g., India, and Australia).